 I drew on the face with a fine point Sharpie marker pen.
 The head is set on several artificial fall leaves that serve as a collar of sorts.

-stand is an upside-down inexpensive candle holder from a thrift store, atop a doily.
+The stand is an upside-down inexpensive candle holder from a thrift store, atop a doily.
 Around the bottom is a sparkly bracelet.

 The Gourd Ghoul

 Next the face – really easy.
 Googly eyes as usual, then marker to make a big oval for the mouth.
 And a couple slanted eyebrows.
-That’s about it.

 I used the same stand and candy dish for this one as I did for the Ghoul.
 But without the candle.
 Instead, I created a nest of dried moss on top of the candle stand.
-The natural curve of the gourd made a great goose neck, head and beak, with the googly eye added to the head.
+The natural curve of the gourd made a great goose neck, head and beak, with the googly eyes added to the head.

-This is one of my favorites, using a combination of two gourds.
+One of my favorites, using a combination of two gourds.
 The bottom was a type of squash that had lumps suggestive of a “bosom.”
 When I saw it in the store I just about died laughing.

 I’d already had the gourd for the head at home, and now knew what to do with it.
 Curly ribbon was placed around the stem, and also as a bow on the “skirt.”

 The face has those googly eyes, plus a candy nose, and smiley face with eyebrows and lashes drawn on with the fine-tip marker.
 A doily was placed between the gourd head and body, like a lacy collar.
 These would also look cute with an apron (such as a doily cut in half, and ribbon).

 This granny is sitting on top of a small, black plastic dish with an artificial tea candle inside, creating an eerie glow.
 Her head is topped with a simple ribbon curl.
 The face is a study in fabulous lumps.

 The eyes are glued onto lumps which cause them to protrude.
 The nose is another lump on which I drew large nostrils.
 The lopsided mouth wiggles around more bumps.